BraveSirRobin/pdftxt/README.md

 * Xsltpoc and a stylesheet for XML to JSON conversion

 # How do I run this?
-Install and configure the preprequisites on your machine then run the docker-run.sh script.
-There's a Dockerised version available as well which (TODO)
+You can either install and configure dependencies on your machine, or you can use the -d flag to transparently pull and run a Docker image which has the prerequisites installed.